restatedev/documentation/docs/tutorials/tour-of-restate.md

 If you have a keyed service, you have the guarantee that there is at most one concurrent invocation per key.
 If you have an unkeyed service, then
 In a singleton service, there is always at most one invocation going on.
-You don't have keys.
-So
+Y

+Add checkout service

 ## Persistent application state
 In our user session we actually also want to keep track of which tickets were reserved by the user.